LoopKit/loopdocs/docs/loop-3/medtrum.md

 ## Medtrum Nano Pump

-The Medtrum Nano Pump support was added to the `dev` branch in version 3.14.2.
+The Medtrum Nano Pump support is included in both the `main` and `dev` branches as of version 3.14.2.

 * The pump patch is designed to be changed every 3 days
 * The pump base is reusable - do not accidentally discard the base after removing the patch